 This section should provide sufficient details of the experiment, simulation, statistical test or analysis carried out to generate the results such that the method can be repeated by another researcher and the results reproduced.

-We estimated urban greenspace in terms of 2020 percentage of green and green or blue space and the population-weighted greenest season NDVI for ten years (2014-2023) in 1,041 cities across 174 countries.
-We then conducted a quantitative health impact assessment of the change in mortality in each of these cities associated with changes in NDVI from 2014-2018 to 2019-2023.
-We used the Global Human Settlement Urban Centre Database (GHS-UCDB) to define urban extents.
-These spatial bounds are determined using a consistent methodology based on population and remote sensing data.14 Cities were included if they were the most populous in their country or had over 500,000 inhabitants.
+We estimated urban greenspace using green and blue space in 2020, as well as the population-weighted greenest-season normalized difference vegetation index (NDVI) from 2014 to 2023, in 1,041 cities across 174 countries.
+We then estimated the mortality change in each city associated with NDVI changes between two five-year periods, from 2014-2018 to 2019-2023.
+We defined urban extents using the Global Human Settlement Urban Centre Database (GHS-UCDB), which provides a consistent methodology based on population and remote sensing data.14 Cities were included if they were the most populous in their country or had over 500,000 inhabitants.
 Twenty-two countries did not have cities in the GHS-UCDB and were not represented in the analysis.

 Green and green and blue area